 - The dimension of the R-tree is set at run-time (when the tree is built) rather than at compile-time

-- Build R-trees from a simple CSV format, dump them to JSON
+- Build R-trees from a simple CSV format, dump them to binary or JSON

 - Several utilities created with the library to build, dump and plot R-trees, useful in themselves and as examples of usage of the library